Maritime Commission

 Emergency Types.
 The standard types were excellent ships, but their quality worked against rapid construction.
 There were also not enough suitable machine tools in the country to produce geared turbine machinery for all the ships ordered by the Navy and the Maritime Commission.
 By 12 November 1940, when the Maritime Commission agreed to build 60 new ships for the British, it was clear that these would have to be 11-knot 10,000-ton freighters using obsolescent reciprocating engines and built in new shipyards opened for emergency wartime construction.
 The emergency type ships, prefixed with an E (e.g. EC2 for Liberty dry cargo ships), were just "good enough" for the duration of the war.

 The most famous emergency type was the Liberty Ship, designed for mass production and a lifetime of just five years.
+A total of 2708 Liberty Ships were constructed between 1939 and 1945, or about 47% of all hulls constructed under the Maritime Commission program.
 As shipbuilding caught up with needs and the war began to wind down, Liberty Ships were replaced with Victory Ships, which were much faster, much better built, and were expected to remain a major component of the merchant fleet long after the war was over.
+Some 414 Victory Ships were completed.

 Military Types.
 These were mostly auxiliaries, though a large number of escort carriers were built under Maritime Commission contract.